Avengers World: Plot

 Smasher is trying to break out of a containment cell whilst Andrew Forson and another A.I.M. agent look on.
 The agent comments that Sunspot and Cannonball are in their infirmary and will be treated while bringing up Smasher's connections with the Shi'ar.
 He then hints that they can make them useful to A.I.M.
 Andrew does not want this and tells the agent just to keep them contained.
 The agent informs the Scientist Supreme that Izzy is not just an Avenger but also a Sh'iar Superguardian.
 Andrew likes this and orders her release, saying she will be his "messenger."
 Meanwhile, on the S.H.I.E.L.D.
-Helicarrier Iliad, Bruce Banner is briefing Captain America, Maria Hill and some other S.H.I.E.L.D.
-Agents on the A.I.M.
-Island situation....how it has grown considerably and although it's outward growth has now stopped, it is still getting taller.
-Bruce also states that the technology A.I.M. has is way ahead of theirs and he is still trying to figure out what kind of containment field A.I.M. has set up to hold Smasher and the others.
+Helicarrier Iliad, Bruce Banner is briefing Captain America, Maria Hill and some other S.H.I.E.L.D. agents on the escalating A.I.M.
+Island situation.
+Banner also states that the technology A.I.M. has is way ahead of theirs and he is still trying to figure out what kind of containment field A.I.M. has set up to hold Smasher and the others.
 Captain America orders Thor's team to go and help.
 Back on the island, Smasher finally gets out of her cell and discovers an alien-looking garden outside.
 She tries to brush it off as nothing as she's been to other planets before.
-Andrew Forson approaches Izzy leading to her taking an aggressive stance, but to her surprise he apologizes and says they did not mean to attack and it was out of confusion due to the recent growth of A.I.M.
+Forson approaches Izzy leading to her taking an aggressive stance, but to her surprise he apologizes and says they did not mean to attack and it was out of confusion due to the recent growth of A.I.M.
 Island.
 He tells her that her teammates are being cared for and they can leave at any time.
 However, before they go he wants to show her something.
 He tells Smasher that the island's growth was necessary to protect themselves for what is to come.
 As they tour the garden, Andrew says that a being that has seen the end of the universe lives there and that he opened A.I.M.'s eyes to allow them to better mankind.
-Andrew Forson's speech mentions an end to all sickness, which strikes a chord with Smasher who lost her grandfather to illness.
+Forson's speech mentions an end to all sickness, which strikes a chord with Smasher who lost her grandfather to illness.
 Smasher is then stung by an alien bug and her body begins to change.
-Andrew explains this change is to prepare her for what is to come and they are then approached by the being who has seen the end of the Universe....Jude the Entropic Man.
-He tells Izzy the truth behind all things....that everything dies.
+Andrew explains this change is to prepare her for what is to come and they are then approached by the being who has seen the end of the Universe: Jude the Entropic Man.
+He tells Izzy the truth behind all things: that everything dies.
 Izzy does not want this and the Scientist Supreme says she will tell the world of this as their Messenger.
 Izzy stands ready in a new golden uniform.